-Razer’s Viper Ultimate ($150 MSRP) wireless RGB gaming mouse offers the same impressive technology, including the same sensor, wireless tech, as the Razer Basilisk Ultimate ($170 MSRP) in a much smaller, lightweight package.
+Razer’s Viper Ultimate ($150 MSRP) is an RGB-clad attempt at the best wireless mouse, offering the same impressive technology, including the same sensor and wireless tech, as the Razer Basilisk Ultimate ($170 MSRP) in a much smaller, lightweight package.
 This is a blessing for those with smaller hands but can be uncomfortable for everyone else.
 The Viper Ultimate's diminutive size and the placement of its side buttons mean a claw grip is almost necessary to avoid accidental clicks, which means this isn't the best gaming mouse for those who prefer to palm their mouse.

 Gamers may also miss the ability to make sensitivity adjustments on the fly, but those seeking a no-frills experience will feel right at home.
 The Viper Ultimate is less about tweaking and more about getting in the game and doing damage.

 Razer Viper Ultimate Specs

 |Dimensions||4.99 x 2.27 x 1.49 inches (126.73 x 57.60 x 37.81mm)|

 |Weight||2.56 ounces / 74g|

 The Viper Ultimate hearkens back to classic Razer mice (the Deathadder and the Mamba come to mind ) for its overall design philosophy but with less curvature, allowing for ambidextrous play.
 There are two buttons on either side, another nod to left-handed users.

 It's finished in a matte black and features rubberized sides for a firm, comfortable grip.
 The illuminated Razer symbol near the back of the mouse is the only RGB lighting zone, making the Viper Ultimate a more subdued product in the bling department.